bilgeinci/FaceTracking/README.md

 <b>Introduction</b>

 <p>In this study, face detection application was performed using an improved Yolov4-Tiny algorithm on the Jetson Nano platform.
 There are 2 YOLO outputs in the classic Yolov4-Tiny algorithm.
 These outputs are generally good at detecting large objects in a picture.
 In order to detect smaller objects, 3 or more outputs are required, as in Yolov3 and Yolov4 algorithms.
-In this study, successful results were obtained with a Yolov4-Tiny architecture with 3 prediction layers.</p>
+In this study, successful results were obtained with a Yolov4-Tiny architecture with 3 prediction layers.
+TensorRT has been optimized to achieve a high extraction speed.</p>

 <p>Within the scope of the study, not only face detection but also face tracking was performed.
 Deep Sort algorithm [2], which is a successful algorithm, is used as the tracking algorithm.
 In this study, the procedures in Reference [3] are used in the application of the Deep Sort algorithm.</p>